Microsoft/azure-docs.pl-pl/articles/digital-twins/how-to-manage-graph.md

 }
 ```

-Aby uzyskać więcej informacji na temat klasy pomocnik `BasicRelationship` , zobacz [How to: Use the Azure Digital bliźniaczych reprezentacji API and SDK](how-to-use-apis-sdks.md).
+Aby uzyskać więcej informacji na temat klasy pomocnik `BasicRelationship` , zobacz [*How to: Use the Azure Digital bliźniaczych reprezentacji API and SDK*](how-to-use-apis-sdks.md).

 ## <a name="list-relationships"></a>Wyświetl relacje